-The use of biogeochemical or process models must also include an estimate of structural uncertainty related to the inadequacy of the model, model bias, and model discrepancy.
-This should be quantified using the best available science, and can include Monte Carlo analyses, uncertainty estimates from peer reviewed literature, and/or consulting model experts who have either developed or worked directly with the model in an academic setting.
+The use of biogeochemical or process models, when employed as the sole estimator of emissions and/or removals, must also include estimates of input uncertainty and structural uncertainty related to the inadequacy of the model, model bias, and model discrepancy.
+Structural uncertainty should be quantified using the best available science, and can include Monte Carlo analyses, uncertainty estimates from peer reviewed literature, and/or consulting model experts who have either developed or worked directly with the model in an academic setting.
+See section A.6 for further details.